-The twist is that this will be a part of a trilogy as suggested from our hosts on the Writing 101 course.
+The twist is that this will be a part of a trilogy as suggested by our hosts on the Writing 101 course.

 Last year this time I lost my job as a health visitor.
 I had identified so much with that job as it was a dream come through to get the education.
 Many years ago I was a staff nurse in Copenhagen.
-I liked when things were exciting and tried to work at an emergency ward.
+I liked when things were exciting and tried to work in an emergency ward.
 Somehow that stressed me immensely.
-I liked the contact with each patient, but the patients were quickly gone to other wards or even dying.
+I loved the contact with each patient, but the patients were quickly gone to other hospital wards or were even dying.
 They had too many needs at the same time so how should I make the priority between them?

-I remember that I reacted on hearing the sirens from the ambulances in Copenhagen where I lived and worked.
+I remember that I reacted to hearing the sirens from the ambulances in Copenhagen where I lived and worked.
 I believed that they were bringing the injured people to me from traffic accidents.
-Once I had to cut open the sleeves on a little four-year old boy.
-He didn’t survive the accident.
-The father walked around in the waiting area like a wild lion and I couldn’t get in contact with him.
+Once I had to cut open the sleeves on a little four-year-old boy.
+He didn’t survive the crash.
+The father walked around in the waiting area like a wild lion, and I couldn’t get in contact with him.

-I realized that I had to make a big change, but couldn’t imagine what it should be.
-One day in the cloak room I “shouted” silently in my mind the question to God in heaven :
+I realised that I had to make a significant change, but couldn’t imagine what it should be.
+One day in the cloakroom I “shouted” silently in my mind the question to God in heaven :

 “What am I to do with my life?”
 I had been a believer in Christ since a few years back and I heard an inner voice saying: